microsoft/JARVIS/taskbench/README.md

 ## What's New

-+  [2023.11.30] We release TaskBench for evaluating task automation capability of LLMs.
++  [2023.11.30] We release TaskBench for evaluating the task automation capability of LLMs.
-   + The code and datasets are avaliable at [TaskBench](#).
+   + The code and datasets are available at [TaskBench](#).
-   + The paper is avaliable at [TaskBench: Benchmarking Large Language Models for Task Automation](https://arxiv.org/abs/2311.18760).
+   + The paper is available at [TaskBench: Benchmarking Large Language Models for Task Automation](https://arxiv.org/abs/2311.18760).

 ## Table of Contents